jmalins/BattleBot-Control/README.md

  4. Load the Sketch to the module, "Sketch" > "Upload".

 #### Driving: ####
-After the default firmware is loaded, the robot should be driveable.
-To test:
+After the default firmware is loaded, the robot should be drivable.
+In the default configuration, the robot creates a WiFi access point (AP).
+If you connect to this network and enter the URL of the robot, a user interface will be served up in the browser, allowing you to drive.

  1. Connect to the WiFi network "BattleBot-xxxxxxxxxxxx". "xxxxxxxxxxxx" is a unique string for each robot.
    * Use a phone or tablet to use the built-in touch interface.